Peer-Reviewed Research Articles: September 13, 2019

-A weekly round-up of relevant research summaries with my comments and interpretations:
+A weekly round-up of current research summaries with my comments and interpretations:

 In this paper (linked here), there is a discussion of the effect of exercising using whole body vibration.
 It is a review of multiple studies that investigated whole body vibration in patients with neurological disorders.
 The authors state that there is evidence for modest improvement in balance, strength, and spasticity in those with multiple sclerosis, Parkinson’s, cerebral palsy, and spinal cord injury.
 The benefit may be small, but for all these conditions, improvement was observed.
 Whole body vibration is another way to improve the effectiveness of your physical training.
 I discuss this technique in my exercise and e-stim course.
 Use the tools that you can access to get moving and get more out of your workouts!

 This paper (linked here) talks about the biomarker IL10 as a predictor of disease progression and conversion of clinically isolated syndrome to multiple sclerosis.
 IL10 is closely related to your physical activity level.
 Move more to get a better IL10 by and lower your risk of disease progression.
 Consider signing up for my exercise and e-stim course.
 It’ll help you get moving in a way that’s appropriate to your ability and introduce you to tools to get more out of your workouts and lower your risk of disease progression (for MS and probably MOST systemic autoimmune conditions!).